Sarvagyam/SQL-DiabetesDB/README.md

 # SQL-DiabetesDB

-An SQL Analysis of Female Diabetic patients based on certain diagnotic instance measurements.
-Several constraints were placed on the selection of these instances from a larger database.
-In particular, all patients here are females at least 21 years old of Pima Indian heritage.
-This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+An SQL Analysis of Female Diabetic patients based on their health information.This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.All patients here are females that are at least 21 years old of Pima Indian heritage.

-The objective of this project is to determine the trends and relations between instances with diabetes.
+The objective of this project is to determine the trends and relations amongst diabetic patient's health information.

 Table1 has 10 columns and 100 rows.(filename : Table1)